Online fax has quickly become a modern alternative to using a traditional fax machine.

 - Most online fax services have features such sending and receiving faxes from an email address, smartphone, or computer.

-- Power users should consider advanced features such as signature stamps, HIPPA compliance, and contact book integration.
+- Power users should consider advanced features such as signature stamps, HIPAA compliance, and contact book integration.

 On this page